 All of us at some point in our lives wished we had superpowers.
 Heck, we still hope that cosmic energy or radiation will somehow affect us in a way that will make us superheroes.
 But until that happens, at least we have the following games to let us live out our superpower fantasies.

 Almost every character today has to have some sort of unnatural ability that usually makes the game more engaging and fun.
-No one wants to play "the living simulator" and be ordinary.
+No one wants to play “the living simulator” and be ordinary.
 Below is a list of games that are sure to leave you feeling like a certified super-powered badass.
+Also, be sure to check out our refreshed part 2 of top games with superpowers.

 Bioshock is a series of first-person games where narrative and great atmosphere are at the forefront.
 It’s a fairly linear affair but what elevates and spices up the gameplay are most definitely – the plasmids, or in Bioshock: Infinite – vigor.
 In the world of Bioshock, they are special serums that allow genetic mutation giving you all sorts of super powers to play with.
 They allow for telekinesis, control over flames, electricity, the wind, projecting shields, spawning attacking crows, tentacles, mind control, casting illusions, creating mini black holes and more.
 In addition to that, you can sometimes combine some of these powers for different effects.